cloudmesh-community/sp19-516-124/project-report/report.md

 This identity is known as a service principal.
 You can then assign the required permissions to the service principal.

-The follwoing steps will show you how to use the Azure Portal to create the service principal.
+The following steps will show you how to use the Azure Portal to create the service principal.

 The steps outline a single-tenant application where the application is intended to run within only one organization.
 You typically use single-tenant applications for line-of-business applications